stakater/mto-docs/content/integrations/vault/vault-kc-entraid.md

 ## Prerequisites

 - Microsoft Entra ID configured for OIDC.
-- Keycloak setup with an Identity Provider (IDP) pointing to Microsoft Entra ID.
+- Keycloak setup with an Identity Provider pointing to Microsoft Entra ID.
-- Hashicorp Vault installed and configured.
+- HashiCorp Vault installed and configured.
 - [Vault Configured in IntegrationConfig](./vault-ic.md)

 ## Steps to Implement Group-Based Access Control with Group IDs